|

 is appropriate.

-There is a common definition of Knowledge as "Justified True
+There is a common definition of Knowledge as

-situations (see Gettier problem1) it is a good starting
+up in all situations (see Gettier problem(1)) it is a

-"Justified" term that is the most important.
+the "Justified" term that is the most important.
 For Knowledge to be

-accepted as true it must have justification3.
+accepted as true it must have justification(3).
 This

 justification can be of various sorts depending on what type of